ArnoVdH/photoblog/content/blog/2019/posters_tzal.md

 draft = true
 +++

 For years I was a member of a philosophical-minded, freethinking student society in Ghent, called "T.S.G. 't Zal Wel Gaan" ("T.S.G." stands for "taalminnend studentengenootschap" or language-loving student society).
 It's, as far as I know, the oldest of its kind in Belgium, founded in 1852.
+It has a long and turbulent history, but that's a story for another time.

-During a few years I was a member, I did the visual side of operations, being designing the posters mainly.
+During a few years I was a member, I did the visual side of operations, designing the posters mainly.
 Here I'd like to share some of the ones I made in the course of those years and maybe elaborate on some of the design decisions (or in other words: who I ripped off).
 <!--more-->

 oude poster raes